jonakor/ZedBoard_prototyping/README.md

 # ZedBoard Prototyping
 Hardware .tcl code and software .c code for ZedBoard prototyping.
-Using General Purpose Input/Output (GPIO) with interrupt to start and stop timer.
+Using PS General Purpose Input/Output (GPIO) with interrupt to start and stop 64-bit AXI timer.

 To set up the system:
  - Start up Vivado